-- Since the evidence is the same for 0384 and 0384e, the discussion on evidence and vote from 0384e can be applied to 0384. - The developer provided an updated logic model tying symptom reporting and control to survival, and noted that pain management contributes to broad quality-of-life improvement. - The evidence to support this measure was updated to include the 2018 NCCN Clinical Practice Guideline in Oncology Adult Cancer Pain. - During Standing Committee's discussion on 0384e to the corresponding non-eCQM 0384, as there were no differences in the presented evidence. - The Committee began their discussion by acknowledging the relationship between 0383 and 0384 (and thus 0348e).
+- Since the evidence is the same for both #0384 and #0384e, the discussion on evidence and vote from 0384e can be applied to #0384. - The developer provided an updated logic model tying symptom reporting and control to survival and noted that pain management contributes to broad quality-of-life improvement. - The evidence to support this measure was updated to include the 2018 National Comprehensive Cancer Network (NCCN) Clinical Practice Guideline in Oncology Adult Cancer Pain. - During Standing Committee's discussion on #0384e to the corresponding non-eCQM #0384, as there were no differences in the presented evidence. - The Standing Committee began their discussion by acknowledging the relationship between #0383 and #0384 (and thus #0348e).
 Specifically, they mentioned when measuring whether the plan of care is completed focuses on the provider, whereas measuring whether the pain is assessed and documented focuses on the performance of the health system.
-These aspects are inter-related, but also represent separate processes.

-- The Committee discussed the idea of this being a check-the-box measure; however, that type of measure indicates a bimodal answer-yes/no, without doing something about the answer, which highlights the importance of pairing this measure with 0383. - The quantification of pain can lead to an action plan for addressing that pain.
-It was noted by the Committee that pain can be subjective and often hard to measure; it also varies and could be unrelated to the condition.
-The lack of validated pain score was also mentioned. - The Committee discussed the quantification of pain as a measure at the health system level, whereas the plan of care is a measure at the provider level. - Performance data was provided from 2016 PQRS testing data analysis.
+These aspects are interrelated but also represent separate processes. - The Standing Committee discussed the idea of this being a check-the-box measure; however, that type of measure indicates a bimodal answer-yes/no, without doing something about the answer, which highlights the importance of pairing this measure with #0383. - The quantification of pain can lead to an action plan for addressing that pain.
+It was noted by the Standing Committee that pain can be subjective and often hard to measure; it also varies and could be unrelated to the condition.
+The lack of validated pain score was also mentioned. - The Standing Committee discussed the quantification of pain as a measure at the health system level, whereas the plan of care is a measure at the provider level. - Performance data was provided from 2016 Physician Quality Reporting System PQRS testing data analysis.
 The average performance rates ranged from 75% to 83% between 2015-2017.

-2. Scientific Acceptability of Measure Properties: The measure meets the Scientific Acceptability criteria
+2. Scientific Acceptability of Measure Properties: The measure meets the Scientific Acceptability criteria.